buhrmi/simpwars-contracts/README.md

 This repo contains the smart contract that allows anyone to tokenize Twitch streamers on the Ethereum blockchain.
 A tokenized streamer is called a simp.
 Simps are needed to participate in the upcoming [Simp Wars](https://github.com/buhrmi/simpwars).

-The initial minting cost is 1 ETH and doubles every time a new simp is minted.
-To prevent the price from skyrocketing the price gradually decreases by 50% every 24 hours.
+There is an initial minting fee of 1 ETH.
+This fee doubles every time a new simp is minted.
+The fee gradually decreases by 50% every 24 hours.

-No simps are pre-minted and can be minted by whoever wants them.
-You can use the `price` function to check the current cost to mint a simp.
-To actually mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
+Only **one** simp can be minted per streamer.
+No simps are pre-minted.
+To mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
 If you submit too much Eth, the contract will send the remaining Eth back to you.
+You can check the `price` function to see the current minting fee.

 ## Simp Powerlevel